-Our analyses are based on three different data sets: First, register data that cover the entire Swedish population and the childbearing histories of women since the early 1990s to the end of the 2010s.
-Detailed information of their socio-economic, spatial and socio-demographic characteristics allow us to draw a comprehensive picture of patterns and differentials in the fertility decline of the 2010s.
+Our analyses are based on three different data sets: First, register data that cover the entire Swedish population and the childbearing histories of women since the early 1990s to 2021.
+Detailed information of their socio-economic, spatial and socio-demographic characteristics (cf. Ohlsson-Wijk and Andersson 2022) allow us to draw a comprehensive picture of patterns and differentials in the fertility decline of the 2010s - as well as the corresponding patterns during the pandemic.
 These provide insight into what may have shaped childbearing behavior during this period.

-Second, we rely on monthly data on childbirths, by birth order and migration background that stretch into early 2022.
-This allows us to draw conclusions on a sufficiently long period of conceptions that ended in childbirths during the pandemic so that more precise interpretations of the pandemic-induced fertility processes are possible.
+Second, we rely on monthly data on childbirths that stretch into early 2022.
+This allows us to draw conclusions on a sufficiently long period of conceptions that ended in childbirths during and in the immediate aftermath of the pandemic so that more precise interpretations of the pandemic-induced fertility processes are possible.